Franklin D Roosevelt State Park

 (Pine Mountain, GA)

-This large state park is located along the Pine Mountain Range and stretches along a scenic highway from Pine Mountain to Warm Springs.
+Georgia’s largest state park is located along the Pine Mountain Range and stretches along a scenic highway from Pine Mountain to Warm Springs.
 The park has many overlook points over the valley including spectacular views at the visitor center and Dowdell’s Knob.
-The area is named for FDR because this was the place he usually came to enjoy the nearby warm springs as a part of helping his and others polio.
+The area is named for FDR because this was the place he usually came to enjoy the nearby warm springs as a part of helping his and other patients’ polio symptoms.
 He even had a home built in the area where he died which is a state historic site.
 Around the trails is the well-known Pine Mountain Trail as well as a couple of lakes and many camping and picnic sites.

 A.H.
 Stephens State Park